rabhifaiza/alx-system_engineering-devops/0x00-shell_basics/README.md

- this file shoulde have description
+this is description about this project